 what is hantavirus pulmonary syndrome

-This family of diseases is spread mainly by rodents – especially deer mice in the USA – and can cause various diseases in people around the world.
+This family of diseases is spread mainly by rodents – especially deer mice in the USA – and can cause various diseases in people worldwide.
 Each hantavirus has a specific rodent host species.

-Hantaviruses in the Americas are known as New World hantaviruses and can cause hantavirus pulmonary syndrome (HPS) with symptoms such as fatigue, fever and muscle pain in the early stages followed by coughing and shortness of breath.
+Hantaviruses in the Americas are known as New World hantaviruses.
+They can cause hantavirus pulmonary syndrome (HPS) with symptoms such as fatigue, fever, and muscle pain in the early stages, followed by coughing and shortness of breath.

 How do people get infected with hantavirus?